Legitimate Interest Statement (IAB TCF)

 4. Data categories used under LI

-- IP address (for security/fraud and coarse location only; truncated/anonymised where feasible)
+- IP address (for security/fraud, approximate location and coarse diagnostics only; truncated/anonymised where feasible)

 - User agent (browser/device/OS)